merenlab/merenlab.org/_posts/anvio/2018-03-07-working-with-remote-interative.md

 Try it, and let us know how it went for you.

-If you have any questions find us on Slack, or send a comment down below.
+If you have any questions find us on Discord, or send a comment down below.